 The Wallace H. Coulter Endowment provides approximately $700,000 for direct costs each year to support the translation of projects.
 Typically, three to five grants are funded each cycle.
 Grant sizes have varied from $40,000 to $330,000.
 Award amounts vary based upon amount requested and budget evaluation of the Oversight Committee.

-- Preliminary Proposals (encouraged): We recommend submitting a brief summary (less than one page) as early as December 2020 to January 2021.
+- Preliminary Proposals (encouraged): We strongly recommend submitting a brief summary (less than one page) as early as December 2022 to January 2023.
+Provide project title, team members, project goals and an initial assessment of potential users of the technology.

 - Full Proposals: Mar.
 2, 2023